Average Weekly Wage

 Establishing an Average Weekly Wage is both a math problem, and also a documentation problem.
 First, the insurance company has to have all the information it needs from all your employees to figure out how much you made over the past 52 weeks.
 Especially when you no longer work at a company, getting wage information can be difficult.
 Second, there are sometimes calculation issues.
 For example, a wage that should have been established over 40 weeks was divided over the full 52.

-If you were injured at work and think that the insurance company didn’t calculate your Average Weekly Wage, contact the Workers Compensation attorneys at Marcotte Law Firm for a Free consultation.
+If you were injured at work and think that the insurance company didn’t calculate your Average Weekly Wage correctly, contact the Lowell Workers Compensation attorneys at Marcotte Law Firm for a Free consultation.